 3. Subtract the dew point temperature (Td) from the temperature (T) to get the difference.

-5. Finally, calculate the Cloud Height (H) in feet.
+5. Finally, calculate the estimated cloud base height (H) in feet AGL.

 Example Problem: